 The above menu, sourced here in Australian state library archives, illustrates fusion cuisine before the term was known.
-(In further posts we will examine some of the other menus featured in this link, particularly of wine and food clubs).
+In further posts we will examine some of the other menus featured in this link, particularly of wine and food clubs.

 The Vine Inn is a long-standing institution in South Australia, in Nuriootpa about an hour’s drive north of Adelaide.

 Do you know what Barossa Canneries was?
-Barossa had a vibrant fruit and canning industry from the 1930s until quite recently and vestiges yet remain.
+Barossa had a vibrant fruit and canning industry from the 1930s until quite recently, and vestiges yet remain.
 “Barossa Canneries” likely meant the desserts were made with fruit canned or dried by this large business.

-Alternatively, if the fruit for dessert was fresh, theoretically possible in Australia’s climate, maybe the Barossa Canneries term meant that a selection of conserved or dried fruit was also available.
+Alternatively, if the fruit was fresh – theoretically possible in Australia’s climate – maybe “Barossa Canneries” meant that a selection of conserved or dried fruit was also available.

 But sauerkraut?
 Some Australian social history: the Barossa area had a large element of German settlement, much of it from Silesia.
 The sauerkraut was a modest but lingering manifestation of that heritage.

 Given Australia’s isolation and the fact that only some 100 years had passed since settlement days, why were more dishes not represented with a Germanic stamp?

 The answer is given by Angela Heuzenroeder in her informative and lively study, Barossa Food.
 By the year in question two world wars had dampened enthusiasm for frank exhibitions of German culture.

 And (my take): a hotel, as an “official” kind of presence in a community, might be expected to hew to societal expectations (norms) more than a family-owned restaurant or of course the family hearth.
 This applies even more to the Vine Inn as it was and is (it still flourishes) community-owned in a rather unique cooperative arrangement.